Written by: Brach Eichler Injury Lawyers

 When a construction worker suffers a work-related injury, the only available remedy is workers’ compensation, which only partially compensates the employee.
 However, when unsafe working conditions cause an accident resulting in injury or death, there may be grounds for a personal injury or wrongful death lawsuit.

-As discussed above, various other parties apart from an employer may bear or share responsibility for a construction accident.
+As discussed above, other parties apart from an employer may bear or share responsibility for a construction accident.
 You can rely on Brach Eichler Injury Lawyers to identify all the at-fault parties in a New Jersey construction accident and seek to obtain from them the compensation that you deserve.

 After a construction accident, you could be contacted soon after the accident by an insurance company for the negligent party.
 You should limit whatever you say to any insurer.